chevah/geck/content/python.rst

         When doing this `methodName` will raise an AssertionError.
         """

-* When adding linter exception, always add a comment explaining the reason why the exception was added.
+* When adding a linter exception, always add a comment explaining the reason why the exception was added.

 * Use named parameters for calling methods.
 This will reduce future